Deodorant vs. Antiperspirant: Do You Know The Difference?

-Deodorant is commonly used to describe anything you roll, dab or swipe on your pits.
-But there’s a big difference between deodorant and antiperspirant — crucial to know if you're a heavy sweater.
-Today we're tackling the debate on deodorant vs. antiperspirant, the differences and how to choose the best option for you.
+The term “deodorant” is interchangeably used to describe anything you roll, dab or swipe on your pits, which can cause a lot of confusion.
+But how does deodorant actually compare to antiperspirant?
+Today, we're tackling the debate on deodorant vs. antiperspirant and how to choose the best option for you.

 You can tell the difference between deodorant and antiperspirant by looking at the ingredients.

-Deodorants prevent body odor.
-They contain antibacterials and fragrances to reduce underarm bacteria and mask body odor.
-A tell-tale sign of deodorant is the absence of any aluminum ingredient.
+Deodorants contain antibacterials and fragrances to reduce underarm bacteria and mask body odor.
+Unlike antiperspirants, they do not contain aluminum.

 The most commonly used antibacterial agent in deodorant is alcohol, but substances like activated charcoal, baking soda and coconut oil are used in natural deodorants to fight bacteria.
-(And you can even make your own if you're up for it!)
+(You can even make your own if you're up for it!)

 - Cetyl Alcohol